If you have cancer or you’re close to someone who has, it can be frightening and stressful. We can help.

 To give hope, help and a voice to anyone affected by cancer, in and around the community.
 We empower people through our support and services.
 We champion their needs by campaigning for better treatments, outcomes and health across the nation.
 And we bring hope through influencing and working for advances in cancer research.

-We have four strategic aims for the organisation for the next five years.
+We have four strategic aims for the organisation for the next three years.

 Aim1: To provide cancer support, information and services that empower and encourage people, helping them to have an improved quality of life.